Scroll Down for Amazing St. Patrick's Day Recipes!

 Method

-5. Bake uncovered for about 45 minutes, until the top is deeply golden and the center is just barely set.
+8. Bake uncovered for 50–60 minutes, until the top becomes golden brown and the filling is bubbly.

 Notes